barbel-thierry/gilfoyle-rasa/README.md

 # install requirements
+pip install -r requirements.txt

+# if you want to use any other language than english
-pip install -r requirements.txt python -m spacy download fr-core-news-md # or whatever language you want
+python -m spacy download fr-core-news-md
 ```

-Rasa advises you to pick the `md` version of any [language](https://spacy.io/usage/models#languages)
+Rasa advises to pick the `md` version of any [language](https://spacy.io/usage/models#languages)

 ### ⚙️ Pre-process
 * <dl>